yeepio/yeep/docs/methods/session.refreshCookie.md

 ## Description

 Refreshes the designated session cookie that is about to expire or has already expired.
+Use this method to extend a user's session.

 ---